Finding Calm in the Chaos

-- Checklists used for screening individuals that are deaf/hard of hearing to determine if there are other factors impacting their learning.
+- Checklists for screening individuals that are deaf/hard of hearing to determine if other factors impact their learning.

 - What Do I Do Next?
-Next steps for teachers with a child in their classroom who they believe may have Usher Syndrome .
+Next steps for teachers with a child in their classroom who may have Usher Syndrome .

-- Usher Syndrome Resources: Links to a variety of resources for anyone wanting more information about Usher Syndrome.
+- Usher Syndrome Resources: Links to a variety of resources and information about Usher Syndrome.

-The Hearing Screening Checklist, a tool to determine whether a child should be referred to a D/HH Specialist or audiologist for further testing.
-This tool can be used by educators and family members.
+The Hearing Screening Checklist, a tool for educators and family to determine whether a child should be referred to a D/HH Specialist or audiologist for further testing.

 The ODB Family Guide: information and resources for families.